Private company limited by shares

 - Varies Minimum paid up capital

-- AEDUSD Capital currency
+- AED Capital currency

 - Anywhere Location of annual general meeting